 The First Lady of British Jazz, Claire Martin, has won eight British Jazz Awards and was awarded an O.B.E. in 2011.

 Linn recording artist Claire Martin has established herself as a tour de force on the UK jazz scene.
 She has enjoyed worldwide critical acclaim and gained many awards, including winning eight British Jazz Awards, during a career which spans over three decades.
-In 2018 she was the proud recipient of the BASCA Gold Badge Award for her contribution to jazz and is nominated for Vocalist of the Year at the Parliamentary Jazz Awards 2019.
+In 2018 she was the proud recipient of the BASCA Gold Badge Award for her contribution to jazz and was nominated for Vocalist of the Year at the Parliamentary Jazz Awards 2019 and 2021.

 Claire became a professional singer at nineteen and two years later realized her dream of singing at Ronnie Scott’s legendary jazz club in Soho.
 Signed to the prestigious Glasgow based Linn Records in 1990, Claire has since released twenty albums with the label, collaborating with musical luminaries including Martin Taylor, John Martyn, Stéphane Grappelli, Kenny Barron, Sir Richard Rodney Bennett and Jim Mullen on many of these recordings.